xinjin/course-net-assignment/assignment4/README.md

 ## Obtaining required software

-We provide a new VM for this assignment, under `course-net-assignment/assignment4/`.
+We provide a new VM for this assignment.
+The vagrantfile is under `course-net-assignment/assignment4/`.

 To build the virtual machine:
-- update the `course-net-assignment` repo
+- get the latest `course-net-assignment` repo
 - `cd course-net-assignment/assignment4/`
 - `vagrant up`.
 This will take about 1 hour or even longer.